SoulSwapFinance/SoulWallet-Extension/README.md

 ## Main Concept
 ![Main Concept](https://github.com/Koniverse/Subwallet-V2/wiki/images/ExtensionConcept.png)
 The extension is compiled from folder `packages/extension-koni`
-- **Background environment**: The Background environment is compiled from `packages/extension-koni/src/background.ts`.
+- **Background Environment**: The Background environment is compiled from `packages/extension-koni/src/background.ts`.
   - The Background is use to handle message from Extensions pages and Chrome tabs via Chrome API Message Passing.
   - Save all state to store and persist to chrome storage.
   - Run cronjob.